We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A new mattress can make a big difference when back and neck pain keep you up at night, but it may not completely kick your pain to the curb.

-It’s always a good idea to talk with your healthcare provider to rule out any medical causes, especially if you continue to toss and turn instead of getting that quality shut-eye.
+It’s always a good idea to talk with your healthcare professional to rule out any medical causes, especially if you continue to toss and turn instead of getting that quality shut-eye.

 Crystal Raypole has previously worked as a writer and editor for GoodTherapy.
 Her fields of interest include Asian languages and literature, Japanese translation, cooking, natural sciences, sex positivity, and mental health.
 In particular, she’s committed to helping decrease stigma around mental health issues.